andyhorn/flutter_resizable_container/README.md

 This would give you a two-pane (horizontal layout) container with a divider and grab handle 3/4 of the way across the screen from the left-hand side.

 Using this handle, the user could then shrink the left-hand pane down to its minimum size of 150px _or_ until the right-hand pane expands to its maximum size of 500px, whichever comes first.

+They can also adjust the height of the two vertically-stacked children on the right side.
+These right-side children are given unbounded flexibility, which means each one can take the full space (with the other being given 0px height and no longer appearing on the screen).

 ## License